VA2QED/frame-of-references/notes.md

 What?
-Nothing's moving?
+You can't tell if the ball, car and the observer are moving or not?
 Exactly.
 This is exactly what the observer in the car sees as well.
 The car is moving at a constant velocity so nothing inside the car experiences any accelerations.
 The observer only knows that the ball is stationary relative to it.
-Thus, it has no idea that it, along with the ball is moving relative to a number line at a constant velocity as well.

-The moving observer has a different frame of reference that is stationary relative to the moving car.
+### OwnReferenceFrame

+In fact, the observer that is in the moving car is not in the same reference frame as the stationary observer, this creates a disagreement between the measurements of the position and change of position of the ball.